 Main Festivals in February

-Osu Kannon Setsubun-e (February 3) — Osu, Naka Ward, Nagoya.
-Famous for a bean-throwing event with around 2,000 participants.
+Osu Kannon Setsubun-e (on Setsubun, typically February 3, though the date shifts some years) — Osu, Naka Ward, Nagoya.
+Famous for its bean-throwing event, where anyone can join the stage bean-toss for a 3,500-yen prayer fee.
 Local celebrities and entertainers serve as guest bean-throwers, and the entire Osu shopping street takes on a festival mood for the day.
+Source: Osu Kannon Official Site.

 For winter, Nabana no Sato is the top priority.
 One hour from Nagoya, you reach one of Japan’s largest illumination experiences, and the property even has an onsen on site.
 The catch: weekend parking lots fill up completely, so weekday evenings between 5:30 PM and 7:00 PM are the sweet spot.